Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Summary and Outlook

+It should also be mentioned that the masses of vector mesons allow only repulsive interactions~\cite{Vogl:1991qt}.
+However, one needs to take into account both the quark loop and the pseudoscalar meson loops in the calculation of vector meson self-energy~\cite{Vogl:1991qt}; otherwise, the vector interaction may appear with the wrong sign~\cite{Sheng:2022ssp}.
+Using vector meson masses, Ref.\cite{Vogl:1991qt} extracted a value of $G_V/G_S \sim 1.5$, whereas Ref.\cite{Abuki:2009ba} predicts the ratio to be $\sim 0.6$, thus allowing for a wide range depending on the model parameters.
+The upper limits of the bounds on the induced vector interaction that we find are therefore not unreasonable with such a wide range, if one attempts to determine the vector meson masses from an induced vector interaction.

-We find that the improved lattice data on $\kappa_{2}^{B}$ provides narrower bounds on the vector interactions and can accommodate both attractive and repulsive vector interaction within the model framework.
-We test the model's prediction in different physical scenarios, such as zero strangeness or the strangeness neutrality condition. $\kappa_{2}^{B}$ is always smaller in the latter case for both increasing $G_V$ and $g_V$, except at higher values of $G_V$ (flavor-independent scenario), where we observe a crossing.
+While testing the model's predictions under the zero strangeness or strangeness neutrality condition, we observe that $\kappa_{2}^{B}$ is always smaller in the latter case for both increasing $G_V$ and $g_V$, except at higher values of $G_V$ (flavor-independent scenario), where we observe a crossing.
 However, the bound is always wider on $g_V$ as compared to $G_V$, which can be explained within the model framework.
 The models' predictions on the fourth-order curvature coefficient $(k_4^B)$ match with the corresponding LQCD results, which can be termed as consistent with zero with the error bars.
+We intentionally avoided the Polyakov loop dynamics to focus solely on the chiral dynamics.
+However, a similar analysis has been performed in the presence of Polyakov loop dynamics in Refs.~\cite{Bratovic:2012qs, Contrera:2012wj, Friesen:2014mha, Contrera:2016rqj}, where the curvature coefficients $\kappa_{2}^{B}$ were found to be very close to our NJL estimate.
+Since the curvature is calculated for the transition line up to $\mu_{B}/T \leq 1$, we expect the allowed range of the vector interaction strength not to change significantly in the presence of a background gauge field.
+Nevertheless, this is certainly an interesting aspect to explore and verify explicitly, which we plan to take up in future work.